Johannesberg, Bavaria: Coat of arms

-The community's arms might be described thus: Argent a bend sinister wavy azure surmounted by a sword in bend of the second, in base a mount of three gules surmounted by a wheel spoked of six of the first.
+The municipality's arms might be described thus: Argent a bend sinister wavy azure surmounted by a sword in bend of the second, in base a mount of three gules surmounted by a wheel spoked of six of the first.

 The sword stands for the local parish church's patron, who is John the Baptist – the church itself is called Johannes Enthauptung, or “John’s Beheading”, the sword being the instrument of this deed.
-The reference to John also recalls the community's name: Johannes is a German form of the name John.
-For centuries the community was part of the Electorate of Mainz, symbolized in the arms by the Wheel of Mainz.
-The three-knolled hill, called a Dreiberg in German heraldry, refers to the community's geographical location in the Vorspessart, and also to the three constituent communities of Johannesberg, Breunsberg and Sternberg, which all end in —berg (German for “mountain”), whereas the wavy bend sinister (slanted stripe), which is meant to resemble a brook, refers to the three constituent communities of Oberafferbach, Steinbach and Rückersbach, which all end in —bach (German for “brook”).
+The reference to John also recalls the municipality's name: Johannes is a German form of the name John.
+For centuries the municipality was part of the Electorate of Mainz, symbolized in the arms by the Wheel of Mainz.
+The three-knolled hill, called a Dreiberg in German heraldry, refers to the municipality's geographical location in the Vorspessart, and also to the three Gemeindeteile of Johannesberg, Breunsberg and Sternberg, which all end in —berg (German for “mountain”), whereas the wavy bend sinister (slanted stripe), which is meant to resemble a brook, refers to the three Gemeindeteile of Oberafferbach, Steinbach and Rückersbach, which all end in —bach (German for “brook”).

-The arms have been borne since 22 March 1976 after a decision by the community and approval from the government of Lower Franconia.
+The arms have been borne since 22 March 1976 after a decision by the municipality and approval from the government of Lower Franconia.